-- (1) The Chamber must open and maintainan accounts with both an Australian-domiciled and an Italian-domiciled financial institution from which all expenditure of the Chamber is are made and into which all of the Chamber's revenue is are deposited. - (2) Subject to any restrictions imposed by a general meeting of the Chamber, the Council may approve expenditure on behalf of the Chamber. - (3) The Council may authorise the Treasurer and or the Secretary to expend funds on behalf of the Chamber (including by electronic funds transfer) up to a specified limit of \$10,000 without requiring approval from the Council President and / or Vice President for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments or forms of digital payment must first be authorised by an-at least 2 Office bearers that and signed by such persons as the Council shall, by resolution if not the Treasurer and Secretary, authorise from time to time. - (5) All funds of the Chamber must be deposited into the financial account of the Chamber no later than \$\frac{5}{10}\$ working days after receipt. - (6) With the approval of the Council, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded_at the time of the transaction and that record is maintained for financial reporting purposes.
+- (1) The Chamber must open an account with a financial institution from which all expenditure of the Chamber is made and into which all of the Chamber's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Chamber, the Council may approve expenditure on behalf of the Chamber. - (3) The Council may authorise the Treasurer and or the Secretary to expend funds on behalf of the Chamber (including by electronic funds transfer) up to a specified limit without requiring approval from the Council for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must first be authorised by an Office bearer and signed by such persons as the Council shall by resolution authorise from time to time. - (5) All funds of the Chamber must be deposited into the financial account of the Chamber no later than 5 working days after receipt. - (6) With the approval of the Council, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.